 There's an art to vivid, physical, in-the-moment writing.
 Tricks to believably grounding your action, revealing character in motion.
 Strategies for crafting propulsive prose that hits with great velocity and impact.

 Meet horror/bizarro fiction legend and award-winning editor John Skipp.
-He's had a long and accomplished career, authoring well over a dozen provocative titles, editing anthologies featuring the likes of King, Palahniuk, Lansdale and Gaiman, running two publishing imprints, and transitioning into film (2012 Fantasia International Film Fest winner Stay At Home Dad).
+He's had a long and accomplished career, authoring well over a dozen provocative titles, editing anthologies featuring the likes of King, Palahniuk, Lansdale and Gaiman, running two publishing imprints, and transitioning into film (Tales of Halloween).
+He's a writer on the popular Shudder series Creepshow.
 He's one of genre fiction's most colorful characters.

 And he knows a thing or two about writing kick-ass action scenes.